India's push for COVID vaccine patent waiver hits EU roadblock | DW | 17.05.2021

 But experts say the numbers could be far higher, pointing to unreliable official data and the lack of testing in rural areas where the virus is spreading fast.

-Meanwhile, the nation's vaccination drive is stuttering due to dire shortages of doses.
+Meanwhile, the nation's vaccination drive is stuttering because of a dire shortages of doses.

-Even though India is the world's largest vaccine-producing nation, only 141.6 million people have received at least one vaccine dose, or roughly 10% of its population of 1.35 billion, according to health ministry data.
+Even though India is the world's largest vaccine-producing nation, only 141.6 million people, or roughly 10% of the population of 1.35 billion, have received at least one vaccine dose according to Health Ministry data.

 The country has fully vaccinated just over 40.4 million people, or 2.9% of its population.